ParsaKhaledi/ansible/README.md

 These command are just use for tests

 ### Ping
-for ping host or groups the fallowing command will be used
+For ping host or groups the fallowing command will be used
 ```
 ansible all -m ping -i inventory/hosts.yml --ask-vault-pass # for using data in vault encrypted files
 ```